 Penrhiwarwydd Barn is a traditional stone barn conversion on a working farm in the rural village of Cwmfelinfach in Caerphilly County.
-Thoughtfully restored, it retains much of its rustic charm while providing comfortable accommodation for a family or group of friends seeking a peaceful countryside break.
+Thoughtfully restored, it retains much of its rustic charm such as beamed ceilings and exposed stone walls while providing comfortable accommodation for a family or group of friends seeking a peaceful countryside break.
+Guests should note that the first floor is reached via an open tread staircase, and some bedrooms have sloping ceilings with restricted height.

 Penrhiwarwydd Barn is around half an hour from the Brecon Beacons National Park, a must-visit destination.
 The National Showcaves Centre for Wales is a wonderful family attraction with three extraordinary caves to explore, as well as a dinosaur park, museum, Iron Age village, farm, shire horse centre, and covered children’s playground.
-The park is also famous for its waterfalls, with a number of waymarked trails that take you behind the rushing cascades.
+The park is also famous for its waterfalls, with several waymarked trails that take you behind the rushing cascades.

 Ground floor: